 "You're asking me like I have the answers."

 "I'm thinking out loud, Odd!
 And by the way, you're wrong in your wording.
 If we can remember it, it definitely didn't not happen.
-Then the question is, what happened to everyone else's memories?
+But what happened to everyone else's memories?
 What happened to that whole timeline?"

 "Again, Jeremie, why does it matter?"